 The Company prepared staff to serve shareholders in acquiring information and serve the query points.
 Moreover, a welcoming meal is organized for attended shareholders.
-The Annual General Shareholders Meeting 2016 was convened in Meeting Room C, 9th Floor, Interlink Tower (originally Nation Tower).
+The Annual General Shareholders Meeting 2017 was convened in Meeting Room B, 9th Floor, Interlink Tower (originally Nation Tower).
 The Company reserved sufficient parking space for the shareholders and provided maps with information about public transportation that was attached to the invitation letter.

 For those shareholders who were available to attend the meeting by themselves, the Company allowed the shareholders to authorize an independent Director for at least 1 individual or authorize the managing director or the Company's secretary to attend the meeting and vote in representation.
-In the general shareholders' meeting 2016, there are shareholders who request for representative authorization as:
+In the general shareholders' meeting 2017, there are shareholders who request for representative authorization as:

-- 1 shareholder authorized Mr. Saroch Lamlertprasertkul, Vice Chairman of the Board of Director, Chairman of Audit Committee, and Independent Director - 1 shareholder authorized Mr. Kachen Benjakul, Audit Committee and Independent Director - 25 shareholders authorized Mr. Viboolsak Udomvanich, Director, Deputy Managing Director, and the Company's Secretary will explain the method of voting and counting.
+- 2 shareholder authorized Mr. Saroch Lamlertprasertkul, Vice Chairman of the Board of Director, Chairman of Audit Committee, and Independent Director - 1 shareholder authorized Mr. Pravit Tantiwasinchai , Audit Committee and Independent Director - 23 shareholders authorized Mr. Viboolsak Udomvanich, Director, Deputy Managing Director, and the Company's Secretary

+Prior to the meeting, the Company played a DVR introducing the Company history, its annual operating results to all shareholders to learn about the Company information before the start of the meeting.
+There was also another video presentation about the promotion of the corporate governance related to shareholder's meetings of listed companies.
+Before the meeting really begins, the Chairman will explain the method of voting and counting.
 The counting of votes will be illustrated and the results of every step in the meeting room will also be summarized.
 In case the shareholders cannot attend the meeting, the Company allows the shareholder to authorize someone, independent Director(s), Managing Director, or Company's secretary representing them in the meeting.
 During the meeting, the Company provides adequate time and allows a fair chance for shareholders to ask questions.
 The Directors who are related to that question, particularly Chairman of auditor Committee, Chairman of Committee and Managing Directors, including the high-level executives in the area of accounting, finance, internal audit and accounting audit to attend the meeting at the same time to answer some of the questions in the meeting.
 The Chairman will moderate the meeting according to the scheduled meeting agenda.
 But such meeting will not allow an un-announced meeting agenda, with the total time of 2 hours and a half or more.